alexberriman/rest-api-design/README.md

 The [HTTP Link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) header should be used to return links to the paginated pages.

+### Cursor vs. offset pagination

+I want to limit myself from saying _"you should always use cursor based pagination over offset based pagination"_, as I don't want to wade too much into the implementation side of things and make assumptions about the type of API you're building.
+Typically, I would always default to implementing cursor-based pagination unless there was a strong case not to, and I would recommend you do as well.
+Amongst other things, it:

+- Eliminates the possibility of fetching the same items (or skipping items), which can occur when a collection is frequently being written to
+- Tends to scale better as your database grows in size
+- Provides a simpler interface both to querying over the API and to the end user navigating your data

 ### Cursor based pagination

 #### Request